With SSL Encryption

 to true

-does not enable secure connection to the internal HiveServer2, Metastore, and Ranger,
+does not enable secure connection to internal HiveServer2, Metastore, and Ranger,

 which all run only inside the Kubernetes cluster.